Fuar11/ReducedLoot/README.md

 Reduced Loot is a gameplay mod for **The Long Dark** by Hinterland Studios

 It aims to increase difficulty across all experience modes, by reducing the amount of certain types of items throughout the game world.
 It works by despawning these items, by chance, upon entering a new scene for the first time.
+Values are adjustable in the Mod Settings menu.

+If an item doesn't despawn, there is a chance it's condition can be reduced from the normal values, especially on tools.

 These items include:
 * Hatchet